The Spiritual Needs Questionnaire

-The Spiritual Needs Questionnaire (SpNQ), created by Arndt Büssing, is an established standardized measure of psychosocial, existential and spiritual needs.
+The Spiritual Needs Questionnaire (SpNQ), developed 2010 by Arndt Büssing, is an established standardized measure of existential and spiritual needs.

-Addressing unmet spiritual needs by health professionals, chaplains and patents´ relatives requires specific competences.
+Addressing unmet spiritual needs foremost by health professionals, but also by psychologists and chaplains, requires specific Spiritual Care Competences.
 Such needs could be assessed either in personal (anamnestic) talks or in a standardized way to quantify the strength of unmet needs.
-For that purpose, the Spiritual Needs Questionnaire was designed in 2009.

 Introduction to the SpNQ

 The underlying theoretical basis for the SpNQ refers to four core dimensions of spiritual needs, i.e., Connection, Peace, Meaning/Purpose, and Transcendence.
 These were divided into categories of social, emotional, existential, and religious needs.

 The spiritual need addressed by the SpNQ can be further categorized according to Alderfer´s model of Relational, Existential and Growth needs, i.e., Relational in terms of a connection with others or the Sacred, Existential in terms of needs to find states of inner peace, hope and forgiveness, and Growth in terms of meaning in life, self-realization, and so forth.

 The questionnaire can be used either as a diagnostic tool with 27 items (plus 3 free text fields) to start a councelling talk, or as a 20-item research instrument (SpNQ-20).
 The SpNQ-20 differentiates four main factors:

 - Existential Needs